bchainhub/foxar-docs/versioned_docs/version-1/reference/cheatcodes/cheatcodes-reference.md

     // Does not work from the Paris hard fork and onwards, and will revert instead. function difficulty(uint256) external;

-    // Set block.prevrandao
-    // Does not work before the Paris hard fork, and will revert instead. function prevrandao(bytes32) external;

     // Set block.chainid
     function chainId(uint256) external;